MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 **Workaround:** Restart the "Microsoft Monitoring Agent" service on System Center Operations Manager management server.

-## After updating System Center Operations Manager server or agent, Application performance monitoring (APM) events, client-side monitoring (CSM) events, and APM alerts might stop flowing from the monitored hosts
+## If after updating System Center Operations Manager server or agent, Application performance monitoring (APM) events, client-side monitoring (CSM) events, and APM alerts might stop flowing from the monitored hosts
 **Description:** The update sequence of System Center Operations Manager agent may cause an issue with the following:

 •	Client-side monitoring (CSM) events and alerts collected on the host.